Maple syrup urine disease

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Phytanic acid in humans comes solely from dietary sources, including ruminant meats and fats, dairy products, and certain fish, but not from consumption of chlorophyll-containing vegetables.
+• In humans, phytanic acid is solely acquired from dietary sources, primarily ruminant meats and fats, dairy products, and certain fish.

-• Refsum disease is managed mainly by life-long dietary avoidance of foods containing phytanic acid and is supplemented by lipid apheresis when acute lowering of phytanic acid levels is indicated.
+• Adult Refsum disease is managed by life-long dietary avoidance of phytanic acid and dietary management is supplemented by lipid apheresis when acute lowering of phytanic acid levels is indicated.

 • Retinitis pigmentosa+